victorhuzhening/Rotterdam_Map/index.md

 ## About the artist

 The Rotterdam Touch Grass map was created by Sara Baldwin as her graduation project at Willem de Kooning Academy.
-This map is supposed to verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim verbatim.